 Table 33.
-Steps taken to accommodate family responses when scheduling training programmes
+Steps taken to accommodate family responses when scheduling training program I able 55 Steps taken to accommodate tamily responses when scheduling training brogram nes responses when selecting responses when selecting requiring program

-Steps taken Proportion of Organisations We provide specific guidelines on scheduling times for training and development (e.g., can only run in standard work hours) 46% We provide subsidies or payments for caregivers if staff are required to attend training after normal business hours/weekends 23% We consider the location of training when scheduling employees onto training programmes to avoid the impact on family commitments 62% We consider Alert Level restrictions and consequent childcare obligations when scheduling programmes 69%
+Steps taken Proportion of Organisations We provide specific guidelines on scheduling times for training and development (e.g., can only run in standard work hours) 46% We provide subsidies or payments for caregivers if staff are required to attend training after normal business hours/weekends 23% We consider the location of training when scheduling employees onto training programmes to avoid the impact on family commitments 62% We consider Alert Level restrictions and consequent childcare obligations when scheduling programmes 69% when scheduling training programmes that are not included in Table 33.
+These steps are presented in Table 34.